With some advance prep, these Easy Slow Cooker Chicken Enchiladas are a snap to put together. An easy, delicious

 Place some of the slow cooker shredded chicken on a warmed tortilla along with some shredded sharp cheddar and Monterey Jack Cheese.
 Roll the tortilla up.

 Pour a little red enchilada sauce in the bottom of a baking dish and place the filled tortilla seam-side down in dish.

 When I don’t feel like making homemade enchilada sauce, I grab a can of Hatch Red Enchilada Sauce.
 They make a green sauce that’s also very good.
 I will not apologize for this shortcut.
 Nope.
 Not gonna.
 We’re busy people and this sauce is good stuff!
 One day soon I will share my homemade version for those days when you’ve got the time to put in the extra effort.

 Pretty little enchiladas all in a row.

 Pour the remaining sauce over the top of your filled enchiladas.
-Cover the dish with foil and pop it in a preheated 400 degree oven for 25 minutes.
+Cover the dish with foil and pop it in a preheated 375 degree F oven for 25 minutes.
 Remove the foil and sprinkle the tops of the enchiladas with shredded cheese and place it back in the oven for an additional 5 or 10 minutes or until the cheese has melted and the sauce is bubbly around the edges.
 And, that is it my friends!

 You can serve them naked or garnish away!
 I like to add some thinly sliced green onion and sprigs of cilantro.
 Some chopped tomato adds pretty contrast.